wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react/fme-react-initialization.md

 next:
   description: ''
 ---
-To integrate VWO Feature Management and Experimentation (FME) into your React application, you must wrap your application code with the `VWOProvider` component.
+To integrate VWO Feature Experimentation (FE) into your React application, you must wrap your application code with the `VWOProvider` component.

-The `VWOProvider` is a React context provider that initializes the VWO Feature Management and Experimentation (FME) SDK and makes the client instance and user context available to child components through React Context.
+The `VWOProvider` is a React context provider that initializes the VWO Feature Experimentation (FE) SDK and makes the client instance and user context available to child components through React Context.

 It is essential for enabling feature flag evaluation, A/B testing, and user tracking using hooks like `useVWOClient` or `useGetFlag`.